 The measure would also create an oversight committee intended to ensure the tax proceeds are spent as outlined in the measure.

-Supporters say Measure G will generate $350 million annually for projects that will improve safety by repairing aging, deteriorating infrastructure, and reduce traffic by funding rapid transit projects.
-Reducing car commutes and encouraging more people to take public transportation will also lead to air quality improvements and other environmental benefits, supporters say.
+Supporters said Measure G would generate $350 million annually for projects that will improve safety by repairing aging, deteriorating infrastructure, and reduce traffic by funding rapid transit projects.
+Reducing car commutes and encouraging more people to take public transportation will also lead to air quality improvements and other environmental benefits, according to supporters.

-But opponents say the tax increase will hurt residents already burdened by the high costs of living in San Diego County and that two-thirds of the funding will support public transit projects that are less suitable for county residents than highway-related projects.
+But opponents said the tax increase would hurt residents already burdened by the high costs of living in San Diego County, and that two-thirds of the funding would support public transit projects that are less suitable for county residents than highway-related projects.

-Opponents also say SANDAG -- which has weathered controversies over the years regarding its practices and management -- does not have a good track record and has failed to come through on transportation improvement promises in the past.
+Opponents also said that SANDAG -- the San Diego Association of Governments, which has weathered controversies over the years regarding its practices and management -- does not have a good track record and has failed to come through on transportation improvement promises in the past.

-Measure G proponents have said the oversight committee created by the measure will conduct annual audits and it can refer individuals for criminal prosecution if funds are misused.
+Measure G proponents said the oversight committee created by the measure would conduct annual audits and can refer individuals for criminal prosecution if funds are misused.

-Among those opposing Measure G are County Supervisor Jim Desmond, 75th Assembly District candidate Carl DeMaio, and Haney Hong, president and CEO of the San Diego County Taxpayers Association.
+Among those opposing Measure G were County Supervisor Jim Desmond, 75th Assembly District candidate Carl DeMaio, and Haney Hong, president and CEO of the San Diego County Taxpayers Association.

 A similar half-cent sales tax increase for county transportation initiatives failed in 2016.
-That measure garnered 58% approval but required a two-thirds majority, unlike Measure G, which only needs a simple majority because it is a citizens initiative.
+That measure garnered 58% approval but required a two-thirds majority, unlike Measure G, which needed only a simple majority because it was a citizens initiative.

 Copyright 2024, City News Service, Inc.